lisa-lab/pings/README.txt

 for the web server, memcache for the security tokens and Zeromq to send the results to a separate storage server, which takes care of writing them out to disk.

+You need to run the ``download_geoip_db`` script to download the free city-level GeoIP database from MaxMind before starting the server.